nihr43/docs/kubernetes/k3s_on_alpine_linux.md

 # k3s on Alpine Linux

 I run `k3s` on Alpine Linux, on bare metal.
-Here are some notes on building such an environment.
+Here are some notes on building the environment.

 ---

 First off, there are some prerequisites to building a kubernetes cluster.
 They are:

-- storage (preferably object sotrage)
+- storage (preferably object storage)
 - docker registry
 - etcd cluster
 - supporting hardware and config management